Creating Community on the Path to Law School

 James Forman speakes to attendees

-Kayla Vinson (left), Executive Director of the Law and Racial Justice Center, and Professor James Forman Jr. talk with attendees at a recent Access to Law School Program event.
+Kayla Vinson (left), Law and Racial Justice Center Executive Director, and Professor James Forman Jr. talk with attendees at an Access to Law School Program event.

 Paving a Path